GodDev-666/flow/README.md

 ## About
-Flow is a cross-platform application developed using the Flutter framework.
+Flow is a cross-platform mobile application developed using the Flutter framework.
 Inspired by Instagram.
 <br/><br/>
 ## Screenshots